Behaviors

 So, let us write our own small behavior.

-We want some talks, news items or other content to be represented on the frontpage similar to what we did with the "hot news" field early on.
+We want some selected talks, news items or other content to be presented on the front page.

-So for now, our behavior just adds a new field to store this information.
+So for now, our behavior just adds a new field to store the information if an object should be listed on the front page.

 <include package=".behaviors" />